 The parameter determines the sign of the slope between the EFC and the frequency variation of the TCXO.
-This parameter should be set to match the TCXO's EFC frequency slope and should not be changed from factory settings.
+This parameter should be set to match the TCXO's EFC frequency slope and should not be changed from the factory setting.
 This command has the following format: